lowcoder-org/lowcoder/docs/build-applications/app-editor/visual-components/chat-controller.md

 ## Summary

 - **Chat Controller** is the realtime collaboration component — for chat features and for any other live shared state
-- it needs a running Hocuspocus server; see [Realtime Collaboration](../../realtime-collaboration.md)
+- it needs a running Hocuspocus server; see [Realtime Shared State and Presence](../../realtime-collaboration.md)
 - it scopes collaboration by `applicationId`
 - it exposes presence, room state, app-wide shared state, and room-scoped shared state
 - use `sharedState` for app-level data